Users, Groups, Roles and Privileges

 Roles in Redshift are not the same as roles in Postgres.

-In Postgres, it used to be (up to version 8.1) there were users and groups, and these were separate, first-class types in the database.
+In Postgres, it used to be (up to version 8.1, and remember here Redshift derives from 8.0) there were users and groups, and these were separate, first-class types in the database.
 Users could belong to groups, and both users and groups could hold privileges.
 A user held their own privileges, plus those of any group they were a member of.
 Groups could not be members of groups.

-After Postgres 8.1, there were only roles.
+With Postgres 8.1, users and groups were done away with, and in Postgres there were only roles.
 A user is really a role; a group is really a role.
 The only property that makes a user special is that it’s a role which is allowed to log into the server.
 So now it’s roles, all the way down - a role can belong to a role, a role can hold privileges, and a role holds the privileges of any roles it belongs to.
-All the existing operations on users and groups, although they are for compatibility still supported, actually now perform operations on groups. `
+All the existing operations on users and groups, although they are for compatibility still supported, actually now perform operations on groups, and this is explained in the documentation.

 Lovely - pure, simple, utterly flexible, easy to reason about.

-Now we come to Redshift, and to my eye, what we see here is what we often see, which is an implementation constrained by a large, legacy code base : in other words, something bolted on the side.
+As has been stated, these are not Postgres roles.
+To my eye, what we see here is what I think we often see in Redshift, which is implementation constrained by a large, legacy code base : in other words, something bolted on the side, typically with a very large dose of misleading marketing.

 In Redshift, we still have users and groups, and they remain separate, first-class types in the database, but now we have roles as well.
 Users are not roles, groups are not roles, the Postgres tables for roles have not turned up in the system tables; there is no pg_roles.
-There is now a pg_role, but it’s different to the Postgres table, and there are a couple of extra, non-Postgres tables, to go along with it.
+There is now a pg_role, but it’s different to the Postgres system table for roles, and there are a couple of extra, non-Postgres tables, to go along with it.

 None of these new system tables are user accessible, which is great for AWS and their culture of secrecy, but bad for users, because it means we’ve stuck with whatever system tables (views, really) the devs put on top of these tables, and the devs are not good at system tables - and indeed, as we will see, they’ve messed this up in a couple of ways.

-Roles in Redshift are a collection of privileges, just like a group, but roles can be granted to roles (unlike groups) and there are a set of new privileges, Redshift-specific, which can only be granted to roles - not to users, not to groups.
+Roles in Redshift are a collection of privileges, just like a group, but roles (unlike groups) can be granted to roles and - and this is the biggie - there are a set of new privileges, which can only be granted to roles; not to users, not to groups.

-What this means, in principle if potentially not in practise, is that roles have superseded groups; everything you do with groups you can do with roles, and roles give you something new.
-Groups are now obsolete.
+What this means in principle (but quite possibly not in practise, as we will see, due to implementation concerns) is that roles have superseded groups; everything you do with groups you can do with roles, and roles give you something new (the new Redshift privileges).

-Rather than managing privileges by creating groups and granting privileges to groups, and then adding or removing users from groups, we now manage privilege by creating roles and granting privileges to roles, and then granting or revoking roles from users.
+So rather than managing privileges by creating groups and granting privileges to groups, and then adding or removing users from groups, we now manage privilege by creating roles and granting privileges to roles, and then granting or revoking roles from users, and also potentially granting roles to roles, allowing a hierarchy of roles to be built up.

-What’s holding me back from this is basically the question of whether or not I trust the implementation to be correct.
+What’s holding me back from roles is basically the question of whether or not I trust the implementation to be correct.
 I’m pretty confident groups, users and Postgres-style privileges work.
-I’m not confident about anything new from Redshift, because I’ve repeatedly seen over many years that testing is minimal or seemingly non-existent and this - access control which can then involve PII and legal obligations - can be highly sensitive.
-This is not a case of say access to tables in Postgres being unreliable or having odd flaws; this is a case of PII leaking and the company being legally liable.
-A higher bar must be met.
+I’m not confident about anything new from Redshift, because I’ve repeatedly seen over many years that testing is minimal or seemingly non-existent and this lack of confidence when we’re looking at access controls which can then involve PII and legal obligations is a concern.

 The implementation of roles is not Postgres-compliant or backwards compatible (note here the Postgres implementation of roles is backwards compatible, and so existing Postgres tooling continued to work when roles were introduced) and so existing tooling, either native or from Postgres, which uses the ACL columns to understand group privileges, will have no knowledge of roles at all.